 Paul L. Armstrong, AIA

 Highlights of Paul’s early designs and construction work can be seen at the Highland Park Club designed by (Otis) OKW Architects.
 Later examples of his work can be seen at Southgate on the Glen, Glenview, where he was instrumental in the redevelopment of the Glenview Navel Air Station.
 Here Paul played a pivotal role in the overall management of custom home designs while improving traditional architectural styling and detail execution for Edward R. James Homes.
 He managed a large team of architects and designers while being responsible for the design and construction of more than 40 custom homes per year.
-These customized homes ranged in size from 3500 to 5500 square feet and were typically sold well in excess of a million dollars.
+These customized homes ranged in size from 3500 to 5500 square feet and were typically sold in excess of the million dollar bracket.

 Prior to the Glenview redevelopment project, Paul spent seven years immersed in product design, engineering, maintenance and business management from a different perspective.
-In 1992, as a fourth generation family member Paul became Vice-President, Engineering of Armstrong Bros.
+In 1992, as a fourth generation family member he became Vice-President, Engineering of Armstrong Bros.
 Tool Co., a 100-year old family hand tool design and manufacturing business located in Chicago.
-In 1994, he served on the management team, which facilitated a merger between this company and Danaher Corporation, thus providing Danaher with a hand tool brand that could compete with industrial competitors owned by Snap-on and Stanley.
+In 1994, he served on the management team, which facilitated a merger between the family company and Danaher Corporation, thus providing Danaher with a hand tool brand that could compete with industrial competitors owned by Snap-on and Stanley.

-When it comes down to it, Paul’s philosophy is simple; “Life is short – so play like a kid who enjoys every minute of it!”
+When it comes down to it, Paul’s philosophy is simple; “Life is short – so play like someone who enjoys every minute of it!”
 Adhering to this philosophy, he continues to enjoy a lifetime of creating better environments for all to enjoy – both inside and out.